valanths1990/l2j-server-gameserver/README.md

 This page only gives very basic information, for the detailed information about building and developing L2J Server, please visit the developers forums.

-- master branch is the latest High Five release
+- master branch is the latest stable High Five release

 - develop branch is the current High Five development